pbnj/awesome-podcasts/README.md

 > Podcasts related to everything Web outside of JavaScript

 - [Front-end Five](https://frontendfive.codeschool.com/) - All of your Front-end News in 5 Minutes.
+- [Front End Happy Hour][frontend-happy-hour] - Discussions around frontend topics.
+- [The Full Stack Podcast][fullstack] - The Full Stack is a podcast dedicated to modern software development, with an emphasis on how it relates to web development.
 - [JAMStack Radio](https://www.heavybit.com/library/podcasts/jamstack-radio/) - A show all about the JAMstack, a new way to build fast & secure apps or websites.
 - [Modern Web](http://www.modern-web.org/#/modern-web-podcast) - Discussions about all things related to modern web development.
 - [Syntax][syntax] - A Tasty Treats Podcast for Web Developers.